patrykdziurkowski/EmployeeManagementApp/README.md

 # EmployeeManagementApp
-A WPF MVVM application that connects to an Oracle DB server.
+A WPF MVVM application that interacts with an Oracle DB server using PL/SQL stored procedures.

 ### Disclaimer
 This is a project made for learning purposes.